 I love canyons–they’re a great reminder of how enormous the Earth really is.

-The walls of Sumidero Canyon reach over a kilometer high in some points, and there’s nothing more relaxing than enjoying a slow boat ride through it–as long as you’re not scared of alligators!
-We spotted a couple of adults and one baby sunning itself during our ride.
+The walls of Sumidero Canyon reach over a kilometer high in some points, and there’s nothing more relaxing than enjoying a slow boat ride through it.

 Just like the smaller waterfalls at El Chiflon, Agua Azul gave me Croatia flashbacks–this time to Krka National Park, complete with the option to swim at the bottom of the falls.